Depthkit Studio Expansion

 Color Blending Settings are applied at fragment shading time and will be shared out to all looks that are drawing this clip.

-View-Dependent Color Blending Weight.
+Dynamic Texture Blend This view-dependent weight is determined by taking a dot product of the view direction and the direction of each depth camera in the clip.
+This means that the weights will be higher for perspectives that the view point is more aligned with.
 The view weight is raised to this power for every view.
 The affect of raising this value means that the crossover time between per-view alignments is reduced, making for a snappier switch from one camera's color contribution to the next.
 A higher value results in less blending and a lower value will be more blended.
 The default value is 1.

-Surface Normal Color Blend Weight.
+Fixed Texture Blend.
 The view weight is mixed with the dot product of the surface normal and the perspective's camera direction.
 This product is raised to the power provided by this slider.
 The effect of raising this value is that the sensor perspective's contributions to the color can be dramatically influenced by which way the surface is pointed, causing sharp transitions from one perspective to another, based on surface normals.

 • Values between 0 and 1 will emphasize overlap